linuxthings/wnr-novela-hugo/content/post/2019-04-30-why-we-built-a-company-before-a-product.md

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.
 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
-Good ideas are everywhere.
+Good ideas are _everywhere_.

 But it takes more than good ideas to build and grow a business.
 It takes people to bring them into reality.
 Are those people collaborating and sharing their expertise, or are they in conflict and keeping it to themselves?